openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &nonce=n-0S6_WzA2Mj
 ```

-## Self-Issued OpenID Provider Discovery {#siop-discovery}
+# Self-Issued OpenID Provider Discovery {#siop-discovery}

-RP can obtain `authorization_endpoint` of the Self-Issued OP to contruct a request targeted to a particular application either by using the static set of Self-Issued OP metadata as defined in (#siop-discovery), or by pre-obtaining `authorization_endpoint` as defined in (#dynamic-siop-metadata).
+RP can obtain `authorization_endpoint` of the Self-Issued OP to contruct a request targeted to a particular application either by using the static set of Self-Issued OP metadata as defined in (#static-siop-discovery), or by pre-obtaining `authorization_endpoint` as defined in (#dynamic-siop-metadata).

 Value of the `iss` Claim in the ID Token serves as an indicator which Self-Issued OP Discovery Mechanism is used.

-### Static Self-Issued OpenID Provider Discovery Metadata {#static-siop-metadata}
+## Static Self-Issued OpenID Provider Discovery Metadata {#static-siop-metadata}

 When the RP does not have the means to pre-obtain Self-Issued OP Discovery Metadata, dynamic discovery is not performed.
 Instead, the following static configuration values are used.